autometrics-dev/autometrics-go/README.md

 #### 3a.
 The QUICKEST way

-If you have [`am`](https://github.com/autometrics-dev/am) installed in version `0.6.0` or later, you can use `am instrumtent single -e /vendor/ -l go .` to instrument everything (excluding a possible `/vendor` subdirectory)
+If you have [`am`](https://github.com/autometrics-dev/am) installed in version `0.6.0` or later, you can use `am instrument single -e /vendor/ -l go .` to instrument everything (excluding a possible `/vendor` subdirectory)

 #### 3b.
 The VERY quick way